Squeezing information from radio surveys to probe the primordial Universe: HI IM model and forecast details

 The full set of parameters consists of 5 cosmological parameters, the primordial PNG amplitude and 11 further parameters in each redshift bin $i$:

 For the 5 cosmological parameters we add prior information from the observation of CMB performed by Planck \cite{Planck2018_cosmo}.
 We assume redshift bins are independent, so that e.g. $\partial P(\bk,z_i)/\partial \theta_\alpha(z_j)=0$ for $i\neq j$.
 All the above parameters are considered unknown and are marginalized over in the Fisher matrix formalism.
 Note that we also consider the anisotropies induced in the observed galaxy clustering by the Alcock-Paczynski effect \cite{Alcock1979}, which occurs when the fiducial cosmology, used to convert the observed angular coordinates and redshifts to physical distances, differs from the true one \cite{Seo2003,Song2015}.

-To investigate the effect of the radial foreground cut, we calculate the PNG signal-to-noise ratio (SNR), as a function of the sides of the squeezed triangles, i.e. the long-wavelength ($k_3=k_{\rm L}$) and short-wavelength ($k_1=k_2=k_{\rm S}$) modes.
-The signal-to-noise ratio of the HI IM bimodal bispectrum is given by

-where $B_{\rm PNG}=B(\fnll\ne0)-B(\fnll=0)$.
-After integrating over the angles that define the orientation of the triangle with the line of sight, the SNR results are shown in \Cref{fig:contour_z}, at redshifts $z=1$ and $z=2.5$.
-The results are presented for two cases: $k$-modes affected by the radial foregrounds are excluded from the analysis, i.e. $k_\parallel<\kparmin$ (left column of panels in \Cref{fig:contour_z}); $k$-modes affected by the radial foregrounds are fully recovered and utilised in the S/N (right column of panels in \Cref{fig:contour_z}).

-For the low redshift bin ($z=1$), the bulk of the local PNG signal is located in bispectrum modes that are beyond the linear regime, i.e. $k_1\sim k_2= k_{\rm S}>k_{\rm max}$.
-In the case where the long-wavelength radial modes are lost to the foregrounds, only a small part of the maximal PNG S/N is accessed.
-However, if the radial foregrounds are cleaned and the lost $k$-modes fully reconstructed, more squeezed triangles, carrying maximal PNG signal, are now within the perturbative regime and within the reach of linear theory.
-Accessing the rest of the signal necessitates $k_{\rm S}$ to be in the nonlinear regime and beyond the validity of the tree-level analytic model.
-This would allow the formation of more squeezed triangles, while significantly boosting the contribution of these low redshifts to the total local PNG signal.
+The fiducial values used for the cosmological parameters are those measured by Planck \cite{Planck2018_cosmo} and are presented for convenience in \Cref{table:cosmo_fid} .
+The redshift-dependent expressions for the HI bias parameters are provided in \cite{Karagiannis:2022ylq}.
+The PNG bias parameters, $b_{\phi}(b_1)$ and $b_{\phi\delta}(b_1)$, are considered a function of the linear bias, i.e. $b_{\phi}(b_1)$ and $b_{\phi\delta}(b_1)$, using the `universality relation' \cite{Desjacques2016}, where the expressions are presented in e.g. \cite{Karagiannis:2020dpq}.
+These PNG bias parameters are considered fixed throughout the analysis.